inokawazu/inokawazu.github.io/content/post/hello_brachistochrone.md

     \end{aligned}
 \end{equation}

-Using seperation of variables we can solve for $f$
+Using separation of variables, we can solve for $f$.

 \begin{equation}
     \begin{aligned}